PS-Gustavo/RESkelly/README.md

 sudo apt install cmake
 ```

 At this time, this project also requires OpenGL and auxiliary headers associated with rendering to function properly.
-The following packages should be confirmed to be available:
+The following packages should be available:

 ```sh
 sudo apt install libglu1-mesa-dev freeglut3-dev mesa-common-dev libxinerama-dev libxcursor-dev libxi-dev